 The main measures include the following:

-- Moratorium for 6 months on evictions for non-payment of rent for COVID-19 impacted households;
+- Moratorium for 6 months to 22nd October 2020 on evictions for non-payment of rent for COVID-19 impacted households;

 - Ability to negotiate rent reductions